Application of Quantum Machine Learning using the Quantum Variational Classifier Method to High Energy Physics Analysis at the LHC on IBM Quantum Computer Simulator and Hardware with 10 qubits

 To study the discrimination power of quantum machine learning classifiers, we make use of Receiver Operating Characteristic (ROC) curves in the plane of background rejection versus signal efficiency as a standard metric in machine learning application for the high energy physics.
 We further quantify the discrimination power of the classifiers by the AUC (area under the ROC curve).
+The use of ROC curves and AUCs to be the metric of discrimination power compared with classical machine learning methods is inspired by Ref~$\cite{maria}$.
+A difference is that Ref~$\cite{maria}$ uses quantum annealers while our work uses gate-based quantum computers.
 In the \ttH\ analysis, the quantum hardware AUC is 0.82, while the quantum simulator AUC is 0.83.
 Similarly, in the \Hmumu\ analysis, the quantum hardware AUC is 0.81, while the quantum simulator AUC is 0.83.
 These results demonstrate that quantum machine learning on the hardware of the gate-model quantum computers has the ability to differentiate between signal and background in a realistic high energy physics analysis at the LHC.
 Furthermore, although we have demonstrated that the quantum and classical machine learning algorithms perform similarly, with the rapid advance of the quantum computing technology, the use of quantum machine learning may offer a ``speed up'' advantage~\cite{qml}, which can be critical for the future of the high energy physics community.

 In the future, by exploiting the high dimensional feature space defined by a larger number of qubits and by mitigating the impact of quantum hardware noise, quantum machine learning classifiers could possibly outperform classical classifiers.
 We plan to explore quantum algorithms to extend our analysis to more qubits and larger sample sizes.
 Moreover, we plan to apply the quantum kernel classifier method proposed in~\cite{qsvmv} to our LHC flagship physics analyses.
 We foresee the usage of quantum machine learning in future high-luminosity LHC physics analyses, including measurements of the Higgs boson self-couplings and searches for dark matter. \\